-An examination of the interpersonal interaction patterns existing in families and of the problems experienced by families in contemporary American society.
+3 Credits 3 Class Hours An examination of the interpersonal interaction patterns existing in families and of the problems experienced by families in contemporary American society.
 Topics include the examination of emotional and physical abuse, drug and alcohol addiction, alternative life styles, and changing gender roles.

-SOCS 2055 Social Work Interviewing Skills 3 Credits 3 Class Hours
+SOCS 2055 Soc Work Interviewing Skills 3 Credits 3 Class Hours

 An introduction to interviewing skills and techniques in Social Work.
 Course content focuses on accommodating the cultural and psychological needs of a diverse client population.

-Prerequisites: SOCS 1010, Introduction to Social Work
+Prerequisites: SOCS 1010 hours of field work in a social service agency approved by the Department and will be supervised by both an onsite mentor and a college practicum supervisor.
+Students are also required to attend all scheduled seminar meetings.
+Prerequisites: Completion of 30 hours of major core courses or permission of instructor

-SOCS 2060 Field Practicum
+SOCS 2060 Field Practicum 5 Credits